 The partner without ADHD may start feeling resentment due to disorganization and distractions in their partner.
 Communication can break down into criticism and arguments, further alienating the person with ADHD.

 Because people with ADHD have difficulty paying attention, it’s not uncommon for them to interrupt while someone is speaking.
-Perhaps an idea popped in their heads that they don’t want to forget.
+Perhaps an idea popped into their heads that they don’t want to forget.

 While they don’t do this to be rude, it still creates frustration.
 No one wants to feel ignored or unimportant.